pythonanywhere/help_pages/articles/AccessingMySQLFromOutsidePythonAnywhere.md

-If you have set up the manual ssh tunnelling described above, then you can also access the remote PythonAnywhere MySQl from the same port as well rather than use the `sshtunnel` technique.
+If you have set up the manual ssh tunnelling described above, then you can also access the remote PythonAnywhere MySQL from the same port as well rather than use the `sshtunnel` technique.

 *Many thanks to user Cartroo for the first version of this guide!*